chriszarate/fixpolitics.today/docs/index.md

 # Fix politics today

-Our politics are broken—and it’s my fault.
-I’ve come to understand that my feelings of hopelessness and anger are caused by my own irrational decisions.
-If I can fix that, I can fix politics.
+Our politics are broken to the point that I feel myself despairing and disengaging.
+Recently, however, I’ve realized that many of my feelings of hopelessness and anger are caused by my own irrational decisions.
+If I can fix that, maybe I can fix politics (for me).

-This is not a retreat from the issues I care about.
-This is my plan to make a greater political impact and remove destructive forces from my life by addressing these irrational decisions:
+This is not a retreat from the issues I care about or an attempt to blame myself for the behavior of others.
+This is simply my plan to make a greater political impact and remove destructive forces from my life by addressing these irrational
+decisions:

 <div class="problem header-box">
   <h3>I act like my vote, my voice, and my actions don’t matter.</h3>